0xproflupin/solana-durable-nonces/README.md

 ```

 ## Live Example: DAO Offline Co-Signing
-Before we try to sign and send a durable transaction, let's see how transactions are sumbitted using blockhashes.

 We will use an example where a DAO committee needs to transfer some SOL to a new wallet.
 Two co-signers are needed before sending the SOL, where `co-sender` pays for the transaction and `sender` sends the SOL.
 To add to this, the `co-sender` is very careful when it comes to connecting his device to the internet, and thus wants to sign the transaction offline.

 Let's create three new keypairs which will act as the two members of the DAO, and the receiver.
 Although for this example we are creating the keypairs in the same system, we will assume that these accounts are on different systems to replicate an IRL scenario.